How Much Will My Home Really Cost?

 There are many up-front costs when you buy a home.
 Early planning will help make sure things go smoothly.

 A down payment is the part of the home price that does not come from the mortgage loan.
 The down payment comes from your own money.
 You can buy your Greater Vancouver home with a minimum down payment of 5%, if you have mortgage loan insurance from CMHC.
 You need a down payment of at least 20% for a conventional mortgage.

 The deposit is paid when you make an Offer to Purchase to show that you are a serious buyer.
 The deposit will form part of your down payment with the remainder owing at time of closing.
 If for some reason you back out of the deal without having covered yourself with purchase conditions, such as financing, home inspection, etc., your deposit may not be refundable and you may be sued for damages.
 The size of the deposit varies.
 Your realtor or lawyer/notary can help you decide on the amount.

 Your mortgage lender may ask you to pay for a recognized appraisal in order to complete a mortgage loan.
 An appraisal is an estimate of the value of the home.
-The cost is usually between $250 and $350 and must be paid when you contract for those services.
+The cost to have an appraisal done in the Greater Vancouver Area is usually between $250 and $350 and must be paid when you contract for those services.

 Having an independent appraisal done on a property before you make an offer is a good idea.
 It will tell you what the property is worth and help ensure that you are not paying too much.

 The appraisal should include:

 - Assessment of the property’s physical and functional characteristics